Down Cathedral: History

 The annals record that St Fergus was the first bishop of Down and there are good historical reasons to connect him, from about the end of the sixth century, to the broad area of mid-Down.

 Although not as ancient or carrying such well-attested historical importance as nearby Bangor Abbey, there is little doubt that in the period of the Celtic church, when monasticism was such a hallmark of Christian settlements, that a community of monks lived on - or near - the hill overlooking the Quoile.

 These would have been wooden buildings and only by the tenth century would stone built buildings have existed, in part due to developing technology.
 The annals record various attacks, not all of which were successful, on the community at Down in the early eleventh century.

 The cathedral is dedicated to the Holy Trinity, a dedication first recorded in the 12th century.

 In 1124 St Malachy became Bishop of Down, and set about repairing and enlarging the cathedral.
 In 1177, Sir John de Courcy (Norman conqueror of Ulster) brought in Benedictine monks and expelled the older monastic community.
 De Courcy, who had enraged the king by his seizure of lands in Ireland beyond what he was granted, was taken prisoner there on Good Friday 1204.
 According to the account, the unarmed de Courcy managed to take a weapon from one of his attackers and killed 13 men before being overpowered and taken prisoner.

 The royal charter was granted to Down Cathedral on 20 July 1609.

+John Wesley visited Downpatrick four times between 1778 and 1789 and on each occasion preached in the Grove on the hill of Down Cathedral.
+A memorial stone marking his mission can be seen there today.